 IAS 28 Investments in Associates and Joint Ventures requires that unrealised profits and losses arising on transactions between the Group and a joint venture are recognised only to the extent of unrelated investors' interests in the joint venture.
 Accordingly, the Group's share of its profit on 'downstream' sales to WiseWave is eliminated to the extent that the related IP has not been utilised by WiseWave.
 IAS 28 is, however, unclear on how this elimination should be recognised in profit or loss.
-Management has used judgement in determining the Group's share of WiseWave's profit or loss rather than revenue arriving at the Group's operating profit or loss and correspondingly against its interest in the joint venture.
+Management has used judgement in determining the Group's accounting policy of making the elimination against the Group's share of WiseWave's profit or loss rather than revenue arriving at the Group's operating profit or loss and correspondingly against its interest in the joint venture.
 IAS 28 is also unclear about the elimination of unrealised gains on downstream sales in excess of the Group's interest in a joint venture.